Lorne Sam

-Lorne Wallace Sam (born December 5, 1984) is a former professional American and Canadian football quarterback.
+Lorne Wallace Sam (born December 5, 1984) is an American former professional football quarterback.
 He was signed by the Denver Broncos as an undrafted free agent in 2008.
 He played college football at Texas-El Paso.

-Sam has been a member of the Green Bay Packers and Winnipeg Blue Bombers.
+Sam was also a member of the Green Bay Packers and Winnipeg Blue Bombers.
 He was also the starting quarterback for the Coventry Jets in the United Kingdom.
 He is the younger brother of NFL wide receiver P. K. Sam.

 College career

 Sam originally played at Florida State, but transferred to University Texas-El Paso for his final two years of college.
 A versatile collegiate player, Sam was exclusively used as a wide receiver at Florida State, but at UTEP he played both quarterback and running back.

 Professional career

 Denver Broncos

 Sam was signed by the Denver Broncos as an undrafted free agent on April 28, 2008 but was waived four months later on August 25.